Simulation of a generalized asset exchange model with investment and income mechanisms: Results

 \section{Results}

 The cumulative wealth distribution $\Pi(w)$ is the fraction of the population with wealth greater than $w$ so that $\Pi(0) = 1$.
 Our results for $\Pi(w)$ are shown in Figs.~\ref{fig0}--\ref{fig2} for $N = 10^4$ and the parameters $f = 0.1$, $\lambda = 0.9$, $\FI = 0.8$, $g = 0.1$, and $\U = 0.01$.
-For low wealth we observe an exponential Boltzmann-like distribution, as shown in the log-linear plot of $\Pi(w)$ in Fig.~\ref{fig1}.
-For much larger wealth the power law distribution in Fig.~\ref{fig2} is described by a power law with a Pareto index approximately equal to 1.2 for this choice of parameters.
+For low wealth $w$ we observe an exponential Boltzmann-like distribution, as shown in the log-linear plot of $\Pi(w)$ in Fig.~\ref{fig1}.
+For low values of $w$ the wealth distribution is described by a power law with a Pareto index approximately equal to 1.2 for this choice of parameters as shown in Fig.~\ref{fig2}.
 Both of these behaviors are characteristic of real economic systems~\cite{Pdist} and are similar to what was found in Refs.~\cite{bm,scafetta}.
+The qualitative behavior of the cumulative probability distribution with power law behavior for high wealth and Boltzmann-like behavior for low wealth occurs for all values of $\lambda$ with $\U > 0$, and all values of $\lambda < 1$ for $\U = 0$.

+As the investment fraction $\FI$ is reduced, the Pareto index increases.
+For $\FI \lesssim 0.1$, the log-log plot of the cumulative wealth distribution at large wealth shows significant curvature.
+Thus, the investment mechanism, which generates multiplicative noise, is the source of the power law distribution for large wealth.

 The investment mechanism leads to many agents obtaining large wealth, and to the power law behavior of $\Pi(w)$.
 In contrast, no agent in the GED model obtains a significant fraction of the total wealth for $\lambda < 1$~\cite{GED1}.
 For example, for $f = \mu = 0.1$ and $\lambda = 0.9$ with $N=10^4$, no agent has a wealth greater than 6.
 Even for $\lambda = 0.999$, no agent has a wealth greater than 200.
-For the \gedi\ model with a comparable average growth rate of $\mu = 0.08$ (using the same parameters in Figs.~\ref{fig0}--\ref{fig2}), we find that there are many agents with wealth well over 1000~\cite{GED1}.
-The qualitative behavior of the cumulative probability distribution with power law behavior for high wealth and Boltzmann-like behavior for low wealth occurs for all values of $\lambda$ with $\U > 0$, and all values of $\lambda < 1$ for $\U = 0$.
+For the \gedi\ model with a comparable average growth rate of $\mubar = 0.08$ (using the same parameters as in Figs.~\ref{fig0}--\ref{fig2}), we find that there are many agents with wealth greater than 1000~\cite{GED1}.

 Common measures of wealth and income inequality are the Gini coefficients~\cite{gini}.
-Perfect equality corresponds to a Gini coefficient of zero and wealth condensation corresponds to a Gini coefficient of one.
-These coefficients are frequently similar, but some countries such as those in Scandinavia have low income Gini coefficients (more egalitarian), but large wealth Gini coefficients~\cite{sweden}.
+Perfect equality corresponds to a Gini coefficient of zero and perfect inequality corresponds to a Gini coefficient of one.
+These coefficients are frequently similar, but some countries such as those in Scandinavia have low income Gini coefficients, but large wealth Gini coefficients~\cite{sweden}.